PathwayCommons/sifgraph-server/README.md

 docker run -it --rm --name sifgraph-server -p <PORT>:8080 pathwaycommons/sifgraph-server
 ```

-Optionally, (a member of 'pathwaycommons' group) can now push the latest Docker image there:
+Optionally, a member of 'pathwaycommons' group can now push the latest Docker image to hub.docker.com:

 ```commandline
 docker login